 8. Can I change my work schedule?

 You must respect the working hours provided in your employment contract, even if you’re working from home.
-All employees must be loyal and honest, and work the number of hours agreed to in their contract.
+All employees must be loyal and honest and work the number of hours agreed to in their contract.
 On the flip side, your employer can’t require you to be available at all times, even if your electronic devices allow you to stay connected and work from home.

-If you need more flexible working hours, you can try to work something out your employer.
+If you need more flexible working hours, you can try to work something out with your employer.
 Make sure your expectations are clear.
 You should consider getting this new agreement in writing.

 9. What are the rules for overtime?